Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 “Mother…” Owryth muted their microphone. “...More Gaoian ships just came into sensor range.
 They’ll be here in moments.”

 Wgwyr turned her head. “...He needs to pay for this, daughter.
-He can’t just *invade* us and---”
+He can’t just *invade* us and - ”

 “Mother.
 If we stay, he’ll smash us.”